-All students in grades 3-8 and 10 who attend publicly funded school programs are required to participate in the MCAS statewide assessment.
+All students in grades 3-8 and 10 who attend publicly funded school programs are required to participate in MCAS statewide assessments.
 A relatively small number of students with disabilities take the MCAS-Alt if they are unable to take regular MCAS tests, even with accommodations.